ssb-junkyard/ssb-replication-limiter/README.md

 ## TODOs

+- [ ] when there are no peers left above the threshold, they can all be replicating

+- [ ] as soons as one peer goes over the threshold, all replicating peers should be disabled

 - [x] selectPeersFarBehind (uses max downloads)

 - [x] selectPeersToDisconnect (will be connected and under the threshold)

-- [ ] Query peerStatus for all the peers we know about.
+- [x] Query peerStatus for all the peers we know about.

-- [ ] then map from ebt peerStatus structure to {[feedId]: behindBy}
+- [x] then map from ebt peerStatus structure to {[feedId]: behindBy}

-- [ ] set a really slow scheduler interval for this.
+- [x] set a really slow scheduler interval for this.
 5-10s because otherwise at initial sync we're going to be jumping around a lot between all the feeds.

 - [x] Or make a selector that such that, if there is a peer downloading && over the threshold, just don't change anything.